patrick007-glitch/INF2050/recommandation-outils-analyse.md

 {
      When PMD is integrated into the build pipeline, it can act as a quality gate.
 For example, if rule violations are detected, the build can be failed or the commit can be rejected.
 This can be used to enforce a specific quality goal.
-The build pipeline could also be configured to only make sure, that no new rule violations are introduced, so that the code quality doesn’t degrade and hopefully  improves over time.
+The build pipeline could also be configured to only make sure, that no new rule violations are introduced, so that the code quality doesn’t degrade and hopefully  improves over time.[8]

      There is one other component in PMD, that is often overseen: CPD – the CopyPaste-Detector.
 This is a separate component, that searches for code duplications in order to follow the DRY principle (Don’t Repeat Yourself).

-     PMD provides many different built-in rules.
-Since PMD 6, these rules are organised into 8 categories: Best Practices, Code Style, Design, Documentation, Error Prone, Multithreading, Performance, and Security.